AAAI-DISIM-UnivAQ/vhome-env/README.md

 # Installation

-inimal installation and test of the [VirtualHome](http://virtual-home.org) simulator
+Minimal installation and test of the [VirtualHome](http://virtual-home.org) simulator:

 ## Conda ENV